-Canadian models only

-With the headlight switch off, the

-high beam headlights come on with

-reduced brightness when you turn

-the ignition switch to ON (II) and

-release the parking brake.
-They

-remain on until you turn the ignition

-off, even if you set the parking brake.
+Canadian Models With the headlight switch off, the high beam headlights come on with reduced brightness when you turn the ignition switch ON (II) and release the parking brake.
+They remain on until you turn the ignition off, even if you set the parking brake.